aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

 === "JAVA"

-    In your `lambdas` project you can define your lambda handler in its source directory, eg `packages/lambdas/src/main/java/com/my/api/SayHelloHandler.java`:
+    In your `lambdas` project you can define your lambda handler in its source directory, for example, `packages/lambdas/src/main/java/com/my/api/SayHelloHandler.java`:

     ```java
     package com.my.api;